-After assessing the needs, conditions and circumstances of our unduplicated students, we learned that there is a need for program development, as well as staff development and resources to strengthen equity, social justice, and inclusive practices.
+In order to address this condition of our low income, foster and English Learner students we determined a need for program development, as well as staff development and resources to strengthen equity, social justice, and inclusive practices.
 In order to address this need, we have put into our plan these action items in Goal 2.
 We will implement and expand the Social Justice Program to all elementary schools.
 We will provide staff development designed to increase their understanding of unique challenges of our unduplicated pupils, and provide skills and resources to support students and respond to discrimination effectively.
-SRVUSD Elementary Schools have not had Assistant Principals for the past three years.
-Eleven elementary AP's have been hired, commencing in the 2022-2023 school.
-In order to meet provide deep learning and innovation, equity and social emotional support, it was determined that staffing must increase to provide additional resources to students, staff and communities, principally directed towards unduplicated students.
-These actions are being provided on an LEA-wide basis with the expectation that all students with a lower sense of connectedness and safety will benefit, especially students with socioeconomically disadvantaged, foster or homeless status who experience chronic stress at a higher rate than their peers.
+SRVUSD is adding Elementary Schools as a separate action.
+We have not had Assistant Principals (APs) for the past three years, so we are striving to reinstate the support that elementary schools had several years ago.
+APs' role is critical in improving school climate, especially as they lead in implementing restorative practices, reinforcing positive behavior and directly impacting equitable and fair disciplinary outcomes.
+In order to provide deep learning and innovation, equity and social emotional support, it was determined that these actions are designed to provide additional support and resources to students, staff and communities, principally directed towards unduplicated students.

+These actions are being provided on an LEA-wide basis with the expectation that all students will benefit.
+However, because of the significant need to improve school climate and sense of fairness disciplinary practices especially for low income, foster and English Learner student groups, we expect that school climate and discipline rates will improve significantly more than that of all other students.